-What is an Eviction and How Does It Affects Your Credit?
+What an Eviction Is and How It Affects Your Credit

-An eviction is the legal process in which a landlord removes a tenant from a rental property.
-Many evictions happen because the tenant has not paid rent, or even because the the tenant is habitually late on the rent.
+An eviction is a legal process in which a landlord removes a tenant from a rental property.
+Many evictions happen because the tenant has not paid rent, or even because the tenant is habitually late on the rent.
 Your lease may outline other reasons you can be evicted.
 For example, your landlord may be able to evict you for damaging the property or for using the property for illegal reasons.

 You can move out when you receive this notice and avoid the court eviction process altogether.
 Moving once you've received the notice may keep the eviction off your credit report, as long as the landlord doesn't have to file for an eviction in court and if you pay any rent or fees that are still due.

 If you don't vacate the property after receiving the initial notice, the landlord may file papers with your local court to have you evicted.
 Note that you should respond to any summons even if you have already moved out of the property.

 How an Eviction Affects Your Credit

 Like most other types of negative information, the eviction can stay on your credit report for up to seven years.
 If the statute of limitations for unpaid judgments is more than seven years in your state, the eviction can be reported up until the statute of limitations runs out.

 You can (and probably should) pay off the judgment once you can afford to do so.
-Paying off the judgement won't remove it from your credit report, but it may improve your chances of getting a rental in the future, especially as the eviction and the judgment age.
+Paying off the judgment won't remove it from your credit report, but it may improve your chances of getting a rental in the future, especially as the eviction and the judgment age.

 Even if you move before the eviction goes to court, your credit can still be affected.
 For example, if you still owe rent or fees and the landlord can use a collection agency or small claims lawsuit in small claims court to get what you owe.
 Both these actions will go on your credit report and hurt your credit score.